juvelas/juvelas.github.io/_pages/publications.md

 # Under review / In preparation
 * García-Rodríguez, A., Villalobos, F.,__Velasco, Julian A__., Essl, F., Costa, G.C.
 The latitudinal variation in amphibian speciation rates revisited.
-Submitted to PNAS.
+Submitted to Communications Biology.

 * __Velasco, Julian A__*; Luna-Aranguré, C.; Vásquez-Restrepo, J.D.; Ibarra-Reyes, A. A.; González-Salazar, C.; Calderón-Bustamante, O.; Estrada, F.; Ochoa-Ochoa, L.M.; García-Rodríguez, A. Integrating paleoclimatic and evolutionary dynamics to improve future projections of biodiversity. *Corresponding author.
-Submitted to Global Ecology and Biogeography.
+Submitted to Ecology and Evolution.

 * Torres-Romero, E., __Velasco, J.A__., Woolrich-Piña, G.A., Lemos-Espinal, J.A., Smith, G., Nijman, V., Godley, B., Ceballos, G. The World's Marine Turtles on the Brink: Unraveling the Impact of Human Stressors and Marine Sanctuary Dynamics.
-Submitted to Global Change Biology.
+Submitted to Journal of Biogeography.

-* Ochoa-Ochoa, L.M., Mejía-Dominguez N.R., __Velasco, J.A__., Munguía-Carrara, M. Testing historical and climatic hypotheses across different dimensions of amphibian beta diversity in the continental Americas.
-Submitted to Ecology Letters.

 * Luna-Aranguré, C., Estrada, F., __Velasco, J.A__., Calderón-Bustamante, O., González-Salazar, C. Environmental exposure of terrestrial biomes to global climate change: a niche-based approach.
 Under review in Ecosphere.